microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 the inputs required to calculate the necessary size.
 The same descriptor, updated with the calculated output size, is then passed to the conversion API.

+The `DestStride` should be a multiple of 16 bytes.

 ```c++